cocos/cocos-docs/en/advanced-topics/assets-manager.md

 Upgrading the engine version can have a huge impact on the hot update, and you may have noticed that there is a `src/cocos2d-jsb.js` file in the native project, which is compiled by the JS engine and contains some interface encapsulations for the C++ engine and the JS engine framework.
 In different versions of engine, its code will be quite different, and the bottom layer of C++ will also change simultaneously.
 Once the C++ engine version in the game pack does not match the engine version in the `src/cocos2d-jsb.js`, it can cause serious problems and even prevent the game from running.

 It is recommended to publish the major version to app stores as much as possible after updating the engine.
-If you still want to use the hot update plan, please carefully complete the test of updating the old version to the new version.
+If you decide to use hot update, please carefully complete the test of updating the old version to the new version.